Information about refugees forcedly expelled from Armenia and occupied territories.

 Azerbaijan territory – Nagorny Karabakh and the adjacent 7 regions were occupied; 600 thousand compatriots were deprived of permanent residence and became internally displaced persons, taking shelter in 62 towns and regions, and more than 1,600 living stations of the republic, as a result of the military action since 1988.

 In the view of safety, more than 100 thousand compatriots had to leave borderline permanent living stations of the Nakhichevan Autonomous Republic, Agdjabadi, Agdam, Agstafa, Fuzuli, tartar, Goranboy, Gadabay, Gazakh and Tovuz, bordering with the Armenian Republic and Nagorny Karabakh.

-There are also 11 thousand persons, seeking for “refugee” status (shelter), in Azerbaijan.
+There are also 11,000 persons, seeking “refugee” status (shelter), in Azerbaijan.
 The majority of them are Russian citizens of Chechen origin, Afghans and persons from Iran, Iraq, Palestine.

 There are about one million refugees, internal displaced persons and people seeking “refugee” status (shelter) in Azerbaijan at present.